Make your money work harder

 The FCA said this created an incentive for customers to be charged more interest than necessary, leading to higher overall costs.

-It estimates that 99% of finance deals had a commission model – this included deals for cars, vans, camper vans and motorbikes.
-Of this, 40% are believed to have had DCAs.
+It estimates that 99% of finance deals had a commission model – including for cars, vans, campervans and motorbikes – and around 40% are believed to have had DCAs.

-The FCA outlawed DCAs in January 2021, but many people complained that they were overcharged before the ban came into force.
+The FCA banned DCAs in January 2021, but many people complained that they were overcharged before the ban came into force.

 The regulator launched an investigation in January 2024 into potential overcharging of motor finance customers between April 2007 and January 2021 through DCAs.

-The FCA's investigation was prompted by a single Financial Ombudsman Service (FOS) decision against Barclays, which found that the bank had unfairly paid commission to a credit broker.
+The FCA's investigation was prompted by a Financial Ombudsman Service (FOS) decision against Barclays, which found the bank had unfairly paid commission to a credit broker.

 At the same time, a separate legal case was moving through the courts.
-This involved lenders Close Brothers and FirstRand Bank, and centred on whether car finance agreements were unlawful if the commission paid to dealers wasn’t properly disclosed to the customer.
+This involved lenders Close Brothers and FirstRand Bank, and centred on whether car finance agreements were unlawful if the commission paid to dealers wasn’t properly disclosed to customers.

 The FCA paused its own work while waiting for the outcome, as the ruling would determine the scope of the compensation scheme.